Lemo220/Lost_ark_chaos_dungeon_bot/README.md

 If you have any questions or ideas on how to improve the bot, just write to me on GitHub in the Issues tab!

-I was inspired by @learncodebygaming and his tutorial from YouTube https://www.youtube.com/watch?v=KecMlLUuiE4&t=3s Highly recommend it for everyone!
+I was inspired by @learncodebygaming (also took his screen capturing system for my bot) and his tutorial from YouTube https://www.youtube.com/watch?v=KecMlLUuiE4&t=3s Highly recommend it for everyone!